ClintonLAnton/Coding-PortFolio/README.md

-# Portfolio
+# Portfolio v1
-Creating a temporary project portfolio and listing everything I used to create it.
+# Goal
+My goal for this project is to create a portfolio to showcase not only my future projects but growth as well.

 Link to project